Sometime in the 1700s, Ayutthaya may have been the biggest city in the world.

 A quick visit to the Ayutthaya Historical Study Centre should be first on your agenda as it provides some historical context.

 Although the center is small and doesn’t provide an abundance of information in English, it does provide a historical overview with intricate to-scale models and old photographs.
 Overall, the exhibit does a pretty decent job of depicting what daily life in Ayutthaya might have been like.

 A little historical insight helps prevent the many ruins in Ayutthaya from blurring together as you rove around all day.
 The hour (or less) of time and small entrance fee are worth the investment.

-Find the study centre on Rojana Road next to the university.
+Find the study center on Rojana Road next to the university.

 Grab a Bicycle and Begin Exploring

 Thailand is a great place for driving a scooter, assuming you’ve got the nerves to join the fray on two wheels.
 But Ayutthaya is better by bicycle, even for non-enthusiasts.
 Cycling between ruins is easy and enjoyable; roads are in fairly good condition.
 Renting a bicycle will allow you to spend more time inside the major stops and less time moving between.

 Ayutthaya is a defensible city-island strategically located at the confluence of three rivers.
 Getting lost is pretty much impossible, even for us experts at getting lost.
 Being surrounded by a moat of water on all sides keeps you from carelessly ending up in Chiang Mai if temporarily turned around.